deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 looked up at her face, she was breathing heavily through slightly parted lips.

-“Past midnight?” he asked.
+"Past midnight?" he asked.

 She laughed, nervously.
-“Happy birthday to me.”
+"Happy birthday to me."

-“*Deja vu*.” he observed.
+"*Deja vu*." he observed.
 She laughed a little again, and took a pace forward, loitering at the end of the bed.

-“I’ve been…kind of regretting that, I, uh…I chickened out last time.” she confessed.
+"I’ve been…kind of regretting that, I, uh…I chickened out last time." she confessed.

-“Ch–uh, chickened out?”
+"Ch–uh, chickened out?"

 She knelt on the edge of his bed and *crawled* up it like a predatory cat to kiss him.